Book an appointment using SetMore

 Final Decree of Divorce

-Either after a settlement agreement is reached or a trial is completed, you and your spouse will need to draft, agree to sign, and submit a Final Decree of Divorce to the judge for their signature.
-The Decree will settle all outstanding issues of your case and have the agreements or judge's orders submitted to writing.
-The document is one, a long laundry list of the charges that you and your spouse will have to live by moving forward.
+After reaching a settlement agreement or completing a trial, you and your spouse must draft, agree to sign, and submit a Final Decree of Divorce for the judge’s signature.
+This Decree resolves all outstanding issues in your case, translating the agreements or judge’s orders into written form.
+It serves as a comprehensive list of terms that you and your spouse must adhere to moving forward.

-If you took your spouse's last name at the time of your marriage, your Final Decree of Divorce would be the document that allows you to change your last name should you want to change it back to your maiden name.
-You cannot change your name to something brand new, however.
-Your Final Decree is a very complex, detailed document.
-This is opposed to the Original Petition for Divorce, typically just a few pages long.
+If you adopted your spouse’s last name at marriage, the Final Decree of Divorce enables you to revert to your maiden name, if you choose.
+However, it does not permit changing to a completely new name.
+The Final Decree is a complex, detailed document, contrasting with the Original Petition for Divorce, which is typically only a few pages long.

-Once your divorce has either settled or been to final trial, had a Final Decree of Divorce drafted and signed off on by all parties and their attorneys and submitted that Decree to the judge, the Petitioner, and their attorney would appear before the judge for a short, uncontested hearing known as a Prove Up.
-The Prove Up hearing brings to the judge's attention that your divorce has been completed and that both sides have approved a final order.
+Once your divorce has either settled or been to final trial, had a Final Decree of Divorce drafted and signed off on by all parties and their attorneys and submitted that Decree to the judge, the Petitioner, and their attorney would appear before the judge for a short, uncontested hearing known as a Prove-Up.

-Most courts have these hearings early in the morning before the regular docket is called.
-Some judges require that you call ahead to set up an appointment and check a list of documents to ensure everything is filed correctly.
-As long as the judge approves your Final Decree of Divorce, you and your spouse will be officially divorced on that day.
-Typically your judge will sign your Decree that afternoon or evening.
+Most courts schedule these hearings early in the morning, prior to the regular docket.
+Some judges require you to schedule an appointment in advance and check a list of documents for correct filing.
+Once the judge approves your Final Decree of Divorce, you and your spouse will be legally divorced on that day.
+Typically, the judge will sign your Decree by that afternoon or evening.

 Questions on divorce?
 Contact the Law Office of Bryan Fagan, PLLC